martijnkruiten/cf_surfsara_lib/README.md

 For now some copy actions are required.
 I will make an autotools setup. there are two options
  * Include it in the Master Policy Framework (MPF)
- * Incldue it in your own framework
+ * Include it in your own framework

 ### def.node\_template\_dir